scaev/EventLibrary/README.md

 The entity relationship diagram (ERD) above details schema and model relationships developed during the project planning process.

-General Assembly - Second Project - MongooseEvents was planned and built in a week.
+General Assembly - Second Project - EventLibrary was planned and built in a week.

 Project planning materials are held in [this](https://trello.com/b/9BLf52OM/project-2) public Trello board.